lvgl/lv_platformio/README.md

-# Run LittelvGL in on PC using PlatfomIO
+# Run LittlevGL in on PC using PlatfomIO

 This repository contains a PlatformIO project to test LittelvGL on your PC.